-The "Ask a Scientist" series, a partnership between the UW-Eau Claire biology department and the education committee of Mayo Clinic Health System-Eau Claire, is aimed at bringing a better understanding of scientific findings to the public in ways that can be understood by all.
+The "Ask a Scientist" series, a collaboration between the UW-Eau Claire biology department and the education committee of Mayo Clinic Health System-Eau Claire, is aimed at bringing a better understanding of scientific findings to the public in ways that can be understood by all.

 "This is a great opportunity to meet and learn from a respected expert about an important medical issue," says Dr. Donn Dexter, chair of education for Mayo Clinic Health System in northwest Wisconsin.
 "This is bringing medical grand rounds to our community, and I hope many people take advantage of this learning opportunity."

 For more information about the "Ask a Scientist" series and upcoming programs, view a related story.